sarahallali/Privatelink_privateendpoint/README.md

 1. You need to configure defender for cloud to access the “VMConsumer” with a just in time policy.
 Or you can add a Bastion or an RDP network rule for your machine ip adress.
 2. In the sitting of the storage account activate anonymous access and access key to do the demo.
-3. Deploy the picture Designer in a blob container in the storage.
+3. Deploy the "Designer.jpeg" picture in a blob container in the storage account and set the access of the container to Blob (anonymous read access for blobs only).

 Demo steps :